fingerprintjs/fingerprintjs/docs/migrating_v2_v3.md

   bar: { value: await getBarComponent() },
 }

-// Make a visitor identifier from you custom list of components const visitorId = FingerprintJS.hashComponents(extendedComponents)
+// Make a visitor identifier from your custom list of components const visitorId = FingerprintJS.hashComponents(extendedComponents)
 ```